 It’s possible they’re actually more apt to struggle with the CAC aspect of scaling than other types of companies, because they often sell highly technical products to niche audiences who may be difficult to reach.
 They may have to spend substantial amounts of marketing to reach new potential buyers.

-Luckily those buyers are apt to be long-term customers with high customer lifetime value (CLTV), making a relatively high CAC sustainable over time, allowing the company to keep scaling up and up.
+Luckily those buyers are apt to be long-term customers with high customer lifetime value (LTV), making a relatively high CAC sustainable over time, allowing the company to keep scaling up and up.